-Mr. Davis is an independent director of the Company and chairman of the board of directors.
+Mr. Davis is an independent director of the Company.
 Mr. Davis has extensive experience in the corporate finance, advisory and management services of public companies.
 He has a Bachelor's Degree in Civil Engineering from Queen's University, an MBA from the University of British Columbia and is a member of the Association of Professional Engineers and Geoscientists of Alberta.